Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/03_Vitis_Export_To_Vivado/README.md

 ## Support

 GitHub issues will be used for tracking requests and bugs.
-For questions, go to [support.xilinx.com](support.xilinx.com).
+For questions go to [forums.xilinx.com](https://support.xilinx.com).